-Narrabri Shire Council and the Save Our Wee Waa Hospital Group (SOWWH) have expressed disappointment at the lack of progress towards restoring services at Wee Waa Hospital, following a public meeting convened by Member for Barwon Roy Butler MP with senior representatives from Hunter New England Health and NSW Health last night.
+Narrabri Shire Council and the Save Our Wee Waa Hospital Group (SOWWH) have expressed disappointment at the lack of progress towards restoring hospital services at Wee Waa, following a public meeting convened by Member for Barwon, Roy Butler, with senior representatives from Hunter New England Health and NSW Health on Monday night.

 Despite strong community attendance at a number of meetings and more than 12,000 signatures on a petition calling for the reinstatement of critical services, including 24-hour emergency care, a resident doctor, and the full complement of 18 beds, no clear outcomes have been delivered.